ACADEMIC AND PROFESSIONAL BENEFITS

 Members have a vested status after accumulating 10 years of creditable service

 Average final salary is average of the highest five years out of the last ten years

 Formula = Average final salary x Service Credit x 1.65%/12 = Monthly retirement benefit

-Faculty/staff dependents who qualify for tuition waiver plans and a scholarship may accept both awards up to the point that the combination of the two covers the student's financial liability to the University's student accounts receivable.
+Individuals who qualify for both tuition waiver plans and a scholarship may accept both awards up to the point that the combination of the two covers the student’s financial liability to the University’s student accounts receivable.
 No cash payment will be made to the student.
-Dependents receiving benefits from a pre-paid tuition plan will receive tuition waiver in addition to these benefits.